stanikzairohullah440-jpg/websites/shizuku/introduction.md

-# Introduction
+î# Introduction

+S

-Shizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process.
+hizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process.

 The name Shizuku comes from [a character](https://danbooru.donmai.us/posts/3553474).